Know Before You Go

 Is this all new to you?
 Relax!
 You’re at Monarch, where our friendly staff and easy to navigate base area will take the worry out of your day.
 Here are some tips to help make your day a success!

-We recommend you make reservations.
-You can book your lift tickets and rental equipment online on our website or by calling us at 719.530.5196.
-Lessons must be booked over the phone.
+We recommend you make reservations, especially if you are visiting on the weekends or holidays.
+You can book your lift tickets, rental equipment, and/or group lessons online on our website or by calling us at 719.530.5196.
+Private lessons must be booked over the phone.
 Our reservationists can help you find the best product(s) to fit your needs and budget.
-Online reservations must be made at least 48 hours before your arrival.
+Online reservations must be made at least the day before your arrival.

 needed.
 The outer layer should be water-proof or water-resistant.

 - One pair of wool or synthetic socks at least calf high works best.
 More than one pair tends to rub or bunch up and can be uncomfortable.

 - Avoid cotton.
 It does not insulate when wet and just makes you colder.
 Opt for synthetics or wool.